naipmoro/qrng/README.md

 (qrng/qrand :length 5 :type :hex16 :size 2 :https true)
 => ["d34d" "7b40" "8c35" "3693" "fb2c"]

+;a random stream of 2024 hex characters
+(qrng/qrand :length 1 :type :hex16 :blocks 1012)
+=> ["554681a2c8a6...[snipped 2000 characters]...16faddb80522"]

 The actual ANU API restricts the maximum length of the returned
 vector to 1024.
-For any length greater than that, a connection pool
-is used to reduce execution time.
+We bypass that restriction by using a connection
+pool to repeatedly execute the function while maintaining
+performance.

 ### License